Biopharmaceutical Industry Contributions to State and U.S. Economies

 There is a good reason why governments across the country and around the world are fighting hard for biopharmaceutical dollars: These companies have the potential to add thousands of jobs and millions of dollars to their economies.

-This study shows the strong economic impact that the biopharmaceutical industry has on state and U.S. economies - more than 2.7 million jobs and $172 billion in real output in 2003 when one includes the full impact the industry has on all sectors of the economy.
+This study shows the strong economic impact that the biopharmaceutical industry had on U.S. states the national U.S. economy: More than 2.7 million jobs and $172 billion in real output in 2003.

-The study shows that several states - New Jersey, Massachusetts, Pennsylvania, California and Maryland among them - are already in position to take advantage of this industry's economic development, while others like Nevada, Vermont, Florida and West Virginia are on the cusp of developing an important biopharmaceutical economy.
+More important, the study provides a 10-year projection estimating that this impact will grow stronger in the following decade.
+The study shows several states - New Jersey, Massachusetts, Pennsylvania, California and Maryland among them - in position to take advantage of this economic development, while others like Nevada, Vermont, Florida and West Virginia appear to be on the cusp of developing an important biopharmaceutical economy.